Do you charge an ADMISSION FEE?

 FRIDAYS - Solo / Duo / Trio Categories, Production Groups in the evening

 SATURDAYS - All Petite & Junior Groups, Junior Encore Challenge Dance Off, plus any remaining Teen / Senior / Adult solo, duo, or trio categories

 **We aim to provide 5 or more numbers in between dances for costume changes.
-Minimum number for costume changes is 3.
+The minimum number for costume changes is 5.

-**We reserve the right to make adjustments to scheduling based off of studio requests, or number / type of entries.
+**We reserve the right to make adjustments to schedules based on studio requests, or the number/type of entries.

 Do you ever run ahead of SCHEDULE?

-(Disclaimer: Due to unpredictable wifi in some locations, APP may experience issues or delays)
+(Disclaimer: Due to unpredictable wifi in some locations, the APP may experience issues or delays)

 Do you ever run behind SCHEDULE?